The Perfectionist's Dilemma: How Pressure to be Perfect Impacts Your Relationship with Food and Body

 Are worries about food, weight, or overeating draining your time, energy, and peace of mind?
 Are you struggling with low mood, food cravings, gut health, or digestion challenges?

-If you would you benefit from this type of support, then please check out my private programmes here, or contact me for an exploratory chat to find out more.
+Please check out my private programmes here, or contact me for an exploratory chat to find out more.

 Are Other People Judging My Body?